Second Opinion: Frequently Asked Questions

 - You must have been diagnosed with one of the conditions listed above.

-- Your imaging must be related to your condition, meet requested requirements, and have been taken in the past 3 to 6 months.
+- Your imaging must be related to your condition, meet requested requirements, and have been taken in the past 6 months.

 - You must already have been diagnosed by a physician for the condition submitted.
 We will not diagnose your condition.